imneonizer/moosync/README.md

 ### Moosync

-A GPU scheduling and colloboration tool.
+A GPU scheduling and collaboration tool.